Enclave-Software/Enclave-Messenger/README.md

  - Your data is not stored on our servers!

 # Flexible
- - Encsms is open source software, which means that it can be customized to meet your specific needs.
+ - Encsms cam be installed on any device because it rins on android!

 # Team Android
  - Encsms is only for android devices!

+# Open Source
+ -Encsms is transparent, which means that you can check if the code interferes with your privacy